• Skip to primary navigation

 • The information provided here are guidelines and doesn’t replace medical advice.
 Kindly seek doctors to help if symptoms persist for more than three days.

 • Every child is different and what works for one may not work for others.
-The above-stated home remedies have no side effects so you can try them one at a time and see which works best for your kid.
+The above-stated home remedies have no side effects so you can try them individually and see which works best for your kid.

 • I recommend using only organic ingredients for preparing these home remedies.
 Make sure you have introduced each ingredient separately and checked for allergies.